 Advanced Diagnostic Imaging and Procedure Preparation

 Our Imaging department includes some of the most advanced medical equipment in use today.
 In addition, all of our systems are digital, enabling us to provide higher quality images and faster retrieval.
-With our board-certified radiologists and experienced technicians making use of these sophisticated technologies, our capabilities translate into services for you that are second to none.
+With our board-certified radiologists and experienced technologists making use of these sophisticated technologies, our capabilities translate into services for you that are second to none.

 Glenwood's advanced imaging services include: